abcxyz/jvs/docs/jvs-ui.md

 **JVS is not an official Google product.**

 [JVS UI](../cmd/ui) facilitates the justification verification flow using a UI.
-It is meant to be an alternative to using `jvsctl` which requires integrating a calling application that is non-customer facing.
+It is meant to be an alternative to using `jvsctl` and requires integrating a calling application that is non-customer facing to trigger the UI.

 ## Environment Variables